Kantha Bopha Children’s Hospitals

 Dr. med.
 Beat Richner, Cambodia

 In 1982 the Zurich-born children’s doctor Beat Richner opened the first children’s clinic “Kanta Bopha”, Phnom Penh, in war-riddled Cambodia.
-In the meantime there are five children’s hospitals in which 85–90% of Cambodia’s children receive highly qualified medical treatment free of charge.
+In the meantime there are five children’s hospitals in which more than 85% of Cambodia’s sick children receive highly qualified medical treatment free of charge.
 2001 saw the opening of a maternity hospital in Siem Reap Angkor.